letranloc/be.shell/README.md

 Copy the included config file (for example be.shell.Vertex) as be.shell:

     cp be.shell.Vertex `kde4-config --localprefix`/share/config/be.shell

+TO install the provided scripts:

+    mkdir -p ~/.local/share/be.shell
+    cp -r Scripts ~/.local/share/be.shell && chmod -R 777 ~/.local/share/be.shell/Scripts/*

 If you're using Plasma on KDE SC4, kill its process and start BE::Shell: